- Borough Council and Parish/Town Council Elections 2nd May

 Borough Council and Parish/Town Council Elections 2nd May

-The Notice of Election for the Broxtowe Borough Council and Parish/Town Council elections and all other relevant notices in connection with the election will be published on this page.
+The Statement of Persons Nominated for the Broxtowe Borough Council and Parish/Town Council elections have been published.
+All other relevant notices in connection with the election will be published on this page.

 Voter ID Pilot